Recommended Hardware

 Port forwarding (see clients for further info)

-The key components are the SDD disk and the RAM memory.
+The key components are the NVMe disk and the RAM memory.
+Please, make sure you get a board with 16 GB of RAM.